nambrot/blockchain-in-js/README.md

 # Build your own Blockchain in Javascript

 With all the hype about blockchains and cryptocurrencies, I decided to learn a bit more about it.
 And what better way to learn than to try to build it?
 Here you will find my attempts to build blockchains from their basic principles, and hopefully in the process it helps someone else to learn something from this as well.
-Let's get started
+Let's get started.
+Disclaimer: I took some liberties in some aspects where this blockchain will diverge from reality for pedagogical purposes.

 ## To run